mzxio/red/transcription/the story/book four/They all came together at the appointed place.md

 The walls fell away along with the city and the land, until all that was left was the original material.
 Cosmic seas bathed in darkness and silence.

 Reintegrated with themselves, they were free to begin again.
-For as long as the fragile cosmos would held, for as long as the mother’s grace permitted.
+For as long as the fragile cosmos held, for as long as the mother’s grace permitted.

 On those shores they created a new land together.